Keeper vs Bitwarden: which one takes the lead?

 Keeper and Bitwarden each have a password importing feature for easy password migration.
 In Keeper’s case, it has quite a range of password importing options.

-To start, its Keeper Importer automatically imports all unprotected passwords from web browsers such as Chrome, Firefox, Edge, and Safari.
+To start, Keeper Importer automatically imports all unprotected passwords from web browsers such as Chrome, Firefox, Edge, and Safari.

 Apart from that, Keeper supports imports from other password managers, too.
 This includes LastPass, 1Password, Dashlane, KeePass, RoboForm, and ZOHO.
 Beyond that, Keeper also supports imports using CSV, Excel, JSON, and Commander CLI.